maykar/plex_assistant/README.md

 # Plex Assistant
-Home Assistant Component to allow Google Assistant to cast Plex to Chromecasts
+Home Assistant Component to allow Google Assistant to cast Plex to Chromecasts with a bit of help from IFTTT.

 This component adds a service to Home Assistant that when called will take commands to cast Plex to a Chromecast/Google Home/Google Nest device.